 NotTradeSunday - the EA will not open new trades on Sunday if this is set to true (Default = false).

-PauseHoursOnCycleFinish - the EA normally opens new positions quickly after it has completed a cycle so you may want the EA to pause for a while before starting again (Default = 0)
+PauseHoursOnCycleFinish - the EA normally opens new positions quickly after it has completed a cycle so you may want the EA to pause for a while before starting again (Default = 0).

 Other Settings